Frequently Asked Questions

 How do I confirm my admission?

-You will confirm your acceptance offer by registering to attend a “see blue” U. Orientation.
-Once you receive your acceptance packet in the mail, you can follow the instructions included within it to set up your myUK account and choose an orientation date.
+You will confirm your acceptance offer by registering to attend a Big Blue Nation Orientation.
+Once you receive your acceptance packet in the mail, follow the instructions to set up your linkblue account and choose an orientation date.

 How do I sign up for a Big Blue Nation Orientation?
 Do I have to attend one?

-You can sign up for your Big Blue Nation Orientation via myUK, and there are additional instructions in your acceptance packet.
-Attendance is required for all students, save summer non-degree students and military-affiliated students with verifiable orders that interfere with the orientation dates.
-You'll sit down with your academic advisor and schedule your first semester of classes here at UK at your Big Blue Nation Orientation, and you don't want to miss out on that!
+Sign up for your Big Blue Nation Orientation via myUK, following these instructions.
+Attendance is required for all students, with the exception of summer non-degree students and military-affiliated students with verifiable orders that interfere with the orientation dates.
+At BBN Orientation, you'll sit down with your academic advisor and schedule your first semester of classes here at UK - you don't want to miss out on that!

 When can I register for my classes?

 You will be able to register for classes with the help of your college advisor at your Big Blue Nation Orientation.
-After your first semester, you will be able to register for classes with the rest of the student population.
+After your first semester, you will register for classes during priority registration.
+You will be assigned a window when you may register for classes online through the myUK portal.

 Do I have to pay the $50 application fee?